SIMPLE IRA

 As an employer looking to increase benefits for their employees, both a SIMPLE IRA and a 401(k) offer a tax advantaged way to save for retirement.
 The question is, which one is right for you?

+Potential advantages of a 401(k) plan include higher annual contribution limits, the ability to offer participant loans if permitted by the plan, and potential eligibility for certain retirement plan tax credits available under current law.
 If you are an employer and have questions about which plan is right for you, give Retirement Wealth Partners a call and we can discuss some of the important factors before making your decision.

 Where can I set up a SIMPLE IRA?